 As I noted a year ago, 2016 was a year to explore my new world with Susan, and to determine the path forward for my life.
 I expected to read and write quite a bit, possibly with an eye towards beginning a book of my own, but in the end, I did very little writing.
 When Nan and I spoke about publishing her book in June, I was in a place of deep dissatisfaction, mostly about my lack of writing, but also because I felt that I had not gotten any sense of where I was headed.
 I was enjoying our travels, but I felt more like a tourist than someone searching for a new purpose.

 Aging was the perfect antidote.
-In the process of ramping up production on the book, I remembered how much fun it is to manage a big project, work with good people, play with page layout, edit and proof (yes!2), and produce something of true worth.
+In the process of ramping up production on the book, I remembered how much fun it is to manage a big project, work with good people, play with page layout, edit and proof (yes!((One of the true joys of the project was getting to use the Chicago Manual of Style once again — their website is amazing, and well worth the subscription, if you’re an editor.))), and produce something of true worth.

 About Red Notebook